oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

   11. The script will create the database

   ```
 OK, going to use tgdb as the database name
 Checking for database tgdb in compartment CTDOKE
-Database named tgdb doesn't exist, creating it, there may be a short delay
+Database named tgdb doesn't exist, creating it, there may be a few minutes delay
+Action completed.
+Waiting until the resource has entered state: ('AVAILABLE',)
+Database creation started
-The generated database admin password is 2005758405_SeCrEt Please ensure that you save this information in case you need it later
+The generated database admin password is 19342873846_SeCrEt Please ensure that you save this information in case you need it later
+Downloading DB Wallet file
+There may be a delay of several minutes while the database completes its creation process, dont worry.

   ```